-As Cloud Computing has evolved and matured, it has sparked growing interest from the enterprise market where economic pressures are challenging traditional IT operations.
-Many companies and government agencies are being faced with growing IT costs that originate from multiple sources such as legacy systems, software licensing, power consumption, and operating overhead.
+As Cloud Computing has evolved and matured, it has sparked a growing interest in the enterprise market, where economic pressures challenge traditional IT operations.
+Many companies and government agencies face growing IT cost that originate from multiple sources such as legacy systems, software licensing, power consumption, and operating overhead.
 Cloud Computing, either through Private or Public cloud initiatives, is focused on addressing these issues by reducing costs through better standardization, higher utilization, greater agility, and faster responsiveness of IT services.

 Oracle is heavily invested in cloud initiatives and is looking to be one of the leaders in the magic quadrant.
 Oracle is aiming at contending for the AWS market share just like Microsoft Azure was able to obtain.
-Oracle has planted data centers in strategic locations all over the world for their cloud infrastructure.
-Oracle has strong offerings in SaaS, PaaS and IaaS.
+Oracle has planted data centers in strategic locations worldwide for its cloud infrastructure.
+Oracle has robust offerings in SaaS, PaaS, and IaaS.
 In the SaaS space, Oracle already had a strong presence.
-Even though Oracle continues to invest in their SaaS environment, Oracle has invested significantly in the past couple of years to capture more of the market in the PaaS and IaaS space.
+Even though Oracle continues to invest in its SaaS environment, Oracle has invested significantly in the past couple of years to capture more of the market in the PaaS and IaaS space.

 Spanning both ends of the database family spectrum, a run-away success, the blazingly fast Oracle Exadata Database Machine has been embraced by thousands of users worldwide — in government, the military, the large corporate enterprise to small business operations.
-Whether it is mundane day-to-day database-centric operations or in ecosystems that, absolutely require nothing less than "extreme" database performance coupled with maximum levels of high availability in VLDB environments, Exadata has proved to be a viable and successful solution.
+Whether it is mundane day-to-day database-centric operations or in ecosystems that require nothing less than "extreme" database performance coupled with maximum levels of high availability in VLDB environments, Exadata has proved to be a viable and successful solution.
 The Oracle Exadata Expert's Handbook is today's most authoritative and practical guide to administering Oracle Exadata with maximum reliability, effectiveness, performance, and efficiency.
-Written by consortium of internationally-respected independent Oracle technology experts, it brings together core day-to-day knowledge, experiences, best practices, tips, and tricks you won't find anywhere else.
-Covering both 11g and 12c versions of the underlying Oracle Exadata software, it provides hands-on, step-by-step coverage of all this, and more.
+Written by a consortium of internationally respected independent Oracle technology experts, it brings together core day-to-day knowledge, experiences, best practices, tips, and tricks you won't find anywhere else.
+Covering 11g and 12c versions of the underlying Oracle Exadata software, it provides hands-on, step-by-step coverage of all this and more.

 Proven Database Optimization Solutions―Fully Updated for Oracle Database 12c Release 2